Louisville, KY

 Whether working several feet below ground or 100 feet in the air, power line workers have a challenging job.
 They can’t afford to be wearing inferior lineman work boots that compromise their comfort and safety.
 Here’s a quick rundown of the features to look for in lineman boots, along with some examples of the best lineman boots for working safely and productively.

-First and foremost, utility line workers need a work boot that enhances their safety.
+Utility line workers need a work boot that enhances their safety.
 OSHA’s standard for foot protection, 29 CFR 1910.136(a), requires an employer to ensure that employees wear protective footwear when working in areas that present danger of foot injury due to falling or rolling objects, piercing of the shoe sole, and electrical hazards.
-When it comes to utility line workers, that’s all of the above.
+When it comes to utility line workers, that’s all the above.

 When shopping for leather lineman work boots, look for the proper ASTM stamp of approval.
 ASTM F2413-18 is a work boot standard that defines requirements for everything from impact and puncture resistance to conductive protection and electrical hazard (EH) resistance.